consysT-project/consysT-code/README.md

+Find our webpage at https://allprojects.github.io/consistency-types-impl/.

 # Consistency Types

 In replicated datastores, users have to decide between available and consistent data.
 Consistency ensures that the data is the same across all replicas, whereas availability ensures that the user will get an answer from the datastore even in the presence of network partitions.
 Having consistency and availability simultaneously is not possible as described by the famous CAP theorem: available data only provides weak consistency guarantees, and consistent data provides low availability.

 However, applications often need available data to provide performance and consistency guarantees for critical program parts, e.g., payment.
 When mixing available and consistent data, developers have to reason about which consistency guarantees are still satisfied.